These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 13. Requirements to be met to maintain programme approval

-1. the criteria specified in rule 4.1 continue to be met:
+the criteria specified in rule 4(1) continue to be met; and

-4. relevant information is provided where requested by NZQA for the purposes of:
+relevant information is provided where requested by NZQA for the purposes of reviews of suites of qualifications and of individual qualifications; and

-5. where requested by NZQA, participation and cooperation for the purposes of assuring consistency and carrying out reviews as described in rule 13.1(d)(i) and (ii).
+where requested by NZQA, participation and cooperation for the purposes of carrying out those reviews.

 14. Requirements to be met to maintain New Zealand programme recognition